Events of 2020

 Overlooked for centuries yet visual to the naked eye Cocciardi detected that the minute interlocking embroidered knot pattern on Mona Lisa’s dress deviated from the decorative embroidery of the day.
 The Mona Lisa Knot was a mathematical pattern based on its angular crossing patterns.

-TV financial journalist, Bill Griffeth is coming to Los Gatos from New York to talk about his memoir The Stranger in My Genes, which is a 2019 Silicon Valley Reads selection.
+TV financial journalist, Bill Griffeth spoke about his memoir The Stranger in My Genes, which is a 2019 Silicon Valley Reads selection.
 In his book, Bill undertakes a quest to solve the mystery of his origins, which shakes his sense of identity.
-As he takes us on his journey, we learn about choices made by his ancestors, parents, and others, and we see Bill measure and weigh his own difficult choices as he confronts the past.

 Sophia of Silicon Valley is a novel about a fictional character, Sophia, and her life working with Silicon Valley entrepreneurs.
 Anna Yen based her character’s adventures on her own experiences working with notables like Steve Jobs and Elon Musk.
 She grew up in Silicon Valley, and went to local schools.

 Ms. Trolan inspired the audience with her tips for ways to deal with set-backs to gain success.
 She is a real estate Broker Associate and Assistant manager who has dealt with much adversity including paraplegia and yet continues to give back to the community by volunteering, exemplified by getting inducted into the “Legends of Martial Arts Hall of Fame.